Dog & Puppy Training at Glenwood

 Looking for a way to keep your dog busy, provide positive socialization, and refine their companion skills?
 We offer group classes on Tuesday and Wednesday evenings!
 All classes are open to any age dogs (8 weeks and older) and up-to-date on age-appropriate vaccines.
 Dogs should be reasonably comfortable and quiet in a room with 6 dog/handler human teams.

 What if my dog barks and lunges at others?

 If your dog is nervous around others, has severe anxiety, or barks and lunges at other people or dogs, group class will likely be too challenging and will not allow for proper learning and desensitization.
 You and your dog need to learn some additional skills before taking group classes.
 Care First can recommend a behavioralist who can provide an individualized action plan.
 In addition, we urge you to speak to your veterinarian about behavioral concerns.

-Puppies and beginner adult dogs should take Family Pet class before taking CGC Plus.
+Puppies and beginner adult dogs should take Family Pet class or have taken another training class before taking Advanced Family Pet.
 All skill levels may take Confident K9, including beginner puppies/dogs, Family Pet and CGC Plus graduates, and handlers with dog training experience with new or intermediate dogs!

 Orientation information is provided via email after enrolling in the class.
 We will cover class policies, what to bring, and how to get the most out of your training.